adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 # Self-Service Flow Actions Service Provider Interface
 Self-service Flow Actions is a framework for creating and publishing HTTP APIs for consumption by Marketo Smart Campaigns as flow actions.
 The accompanying OpenAPI/Swagger document is a Service-Provider Interface describing how an API must be implemented for automatic integration to Marketo instances.
 Implementation of an API requires at least 3 and as many as 7 endpoints, definition of an authentication schema, and the components and schemas required for implementation

+**Note: This is currently a pre-release feature and is only available to Marketo Subscriptions enrolled in the Closed Beta at this time**

 [//]: # (Add Overview Diagram Here)